Background pattern

 1. What is Kovaltry and what is it used for

-Kovaltry contains the active ingredient recombinant human coagulation factor VIII, also known as octocog alfa.
-Kovaltry is prepared using recombinant technology without the addition of any human or animal-derived components in the manufacturing process.
-Factor VIII is a protein that is naturally found in the blood and helps it to clot.
+Kovaltry contains the active substance recombinant human coagulation factor VIII, also known as octocog alfa.
+Kovaltry is prepared using recombinant technology without the addition of any human or animal components during the manufacturing process.
+Factor VIII is a protein that occurs naturally in the blood and helps it to clot.

-Kovaltry is used totreat and prevent bleedingin adults, adolescents, and children of any age with hemophilia A (hereditary deficiency of factor VIII).
+Kovaltry is used to treat and prevent bleedingin adults, adolescents, and children of all ages with haemophilia A (hereditary factor VIII deficiency).

-2. What you need to know before starting to use Kovaltry
+2. What you need to know before you use Kovaltry

 Do not use Kovaltryif you are

-• allergic to octocog alfa or any of the other components of this medication (listed in section 6).
+• allergic to octocog alfa or any of the other ingredients of this medicine (listed in section 6).

 • allergic to mouse or hamster proteins.